Back to blog

 That distinction matters because many teams confuse an MVP with a feature-light demo.
 A demo can look polished and still fail to answer the most important questions: will users complete the key workflow, where do they drop off, what support burden appears immediately, and what has to change before a wider rollout?

 A useful MVP does four jobs at once.
-It proves there is a problem worth solving, checks whether the proposed workflow is usable, reveals where the operational friction really is, and gives the team a better basis for release-two planning.
-That is why MVP work often sits between MVP development and broader custom software development planning.
+It proves there is a problem worth solving, checks whether the proposed workflow is usable, reveals where operational friction really is, and gives the team a better basis for release-two planning.
+That is why MVP work often sits between MVP development and a broader product roadmap.

 An MVP is the right move when the market opportunity looks credible but key product decisions still need validation.
 That may mean you know the customer pain but not the best workflow, you have a promising sales motion but not enough evidence for a larger build, or you need to test willingness to adopt before investing in richer automation and integrations.

-• Use an MVP when the team needs evidence on demand, usage patterns, delivery risk, or onboarding friction.
+• Use an MVP when the team needs evidence on demand, usage patterns, delivery risk, onboarding friction, support load, or pricing confidence.

 • Do not call it an MVP when the product already needs enterprise-grade coverage on day one, such as broad compliance workflows, deep multi-system integration, or multiple user groups with different operational rules.